 Contributions and Participant Accounts.
 Generally, a participant may elect to contribute to the Plan on a before-tax basis through payroll reduction an amount equal to from 1% to 50%, in whole percentages, of eligible compensation.
 Highly compensated employees of the Company, as defined by the Internal Revenue Code ("IRC"), are limited to contributing a maximum of 7% of their compensation.
-Effective October 1, 2013, the Plan also permits participants to make Roth 401(k) contributions to the Plan.
+The Plan also permits participants to make Roth 401(k) contributions to the Plan.
 Calendar year contribution amounts are subject to limits prescribed by the IRC.
-For the 2015 and 2014 Plan Years, the IRC before-tax contribution limits were \$18,000 and \$17,500, respectively.
-A participant may increase, reduce or suspend his or her contributions at any time by contacting Fidelity Institutional Retirement Services Co. ("FIRSCO").
+For both the 2016 and 2015 Plan Years, the IRC before-tax contribution limit was \$18,000.
+A participant may increase the rate of, reduce or suspend, his or her contributions at any time by contacting Fidelity Institutional Retirement Services Co. ("FIRSCO").

 The Plan allows for "catch-up contributions."
 The catch-up contribution provision allows certain employees to make before-tax contributions over and above the IRC and Plan limits.
 In order to be eligible to make catch-up contributions, employees must be at least 50 years of age before the end of the calendar year and must be contributing the IRC or Plan limit.
-The maximum catch-up contributions for the 2015 and 2014 Plan Years were \$6,000 and \$5,500, respectively.
+The maximum catch-up contribution for both the 2016 and 2015 Plan Years was \$6,000.
 Catch-up contributions are not eligible for the Company matching contribution (as described below).